PhD Research Fellow

 State employment shall reflect the multiplicity of the population at large to the highest possible degree.
 Western Norway University of Applied Sciences Bergen has therefore adopted a personnel policy objective to ensure that we achieve a balanced age and gender composition and the recruitment of persons of various ethnic backgrounds.

 Information about the applicant may be made public even though the applicant has requested not to be named in the list of applicants.
 The applicant will be notified if his/her request is not respected.
+Applicants may be called in for an interview.

 Interaction, Sustainability, Innovation